-6.1 Project Maturity Score and Benchmark Maturity Score Attributes Schedule Cost Requirement Technical Understanding Technical Difficulty Commercial Operations and Support Total Project Stage Benchmark 10 8 8 8 9 8 9 60 Initial Materiel Project Status 8 9 9 9 9 8 9 61 Explanation Schedule: FMR date was set before the FCD program reached maturity in terms of the length of dockings and im emergent work and other capability upgrades.
-As a result HWT installation schedule has been delayed.
-Cost: The completion of APB 4 software operational completes a major deliverable.
-The remaining Project budg contingency is considered adequate to cover any remaining cost risk. pact of ult, the testing et and Requirement: System integration and testing processes have verified the platform modification requirements and those modifications apply to later Spiral baselines.
-The APB 4 baseline has also been accepted for IOR.
-Technical Understanding: APB 4 software has completed operational testing. those aseline
+6.1 Project Maturity Score and Benchmark А ttributes Maturity Score Schedule Cost Requirement Technical Understanding Technical Difficulty Commercial Operations and Support Total Project Stage Benchmark 10 8 8 8 9 8 9 60 Initial Materiel Project Status 8 9 9 9 9 8 9 61 Release Explanation Schedule: FMR date was set before the FCD program had reached maturity in terms of the length of dockings and impact of emergent work and other capability upgrades.
+As a result, the HWT installation schedule has been delayed.
+Cost: The completion of APB 4 software operational testing completes a major deliverable.
+The remaining Project budget and contingency is considered adequate to cover any remaining project cost risk. pact of ult, the testing et and Requirement: System integration and testing processes have verified the platform modification requirements and those modifications apply to later Spiral baselines.
+The APB 4 baselines also been accepted for IOR.
+Technical Understanding: APB 4 software has complete operational testing. those aseline